Facebook Twitter

 The Rules of a Professsional Stock Market Trader

-Posted on February 6, 2023 by Donald Travers
+Posted on November 6, 2023 by Donald Travers

 In today's market the large institutions are buying shares by the millions.
 This can be a huge demand on the stock so when demand is high the share price rises.
 THEREFORE I be sure that the stock has been bought by institutions.
 This appears as high volume.
 Because the institutional buyer doesn't need it each one of these shares simultaneously and drive the purchase price too high in a single day, they'll normally purchase shares as time passes, sometimes weekly or perhaps a month as well as several months.
 You can find so many institutional buyers that while they're purchasing the volume increase dramatically as time passes.